 The efforts of students taking our most rigorous courses are acknowledged by more weight being given to honors level, Dual Enrollment, and Advanced Placement courses.
 Only Courses listed in the Georgia Futures Rigor Course List and taken at the Advanced Placement, Dual Enrollment, or honors level, qualify for weighted credit.
+Any dual enrollment course not listed in the Georgia Futures Rigor Course List that has a final grade below 70 will not receive high school credit.
 The following point system will be applied for these grades: